Roger Dunbrack: Football career

 After playing high school football in grade 11, Dunbrack attended a tryout for the CJFL's Hamilton Hurricanes after accepting an invitation from his cousin on a whim.
 He would later be honored as an inductee to the Hamilton Hurricanes Hall of Fame for his later success in the sport.

 Dunbrack attended the University of Western Ontario and played for the Western Mustangs for 4 years, wearing number 55.
 During his first year, the Mustangs won the 30th Vanier Cup in 1994 by defeating the Saskatchewan Huskies 50–40 in overtime.
-Dunbrack was an OUA First-Team All-Star in 1996 and 1997, and he was named to the 1997 CIAU Football All-Canadian Team for the best football players in the CIS.
+Dunbrack was an OUAA First-Team All-Star in 1996 and 1997, and he was named to the CIAU Football All-Canadian Team in both years.
 He is now considered as "A Mustangs Legend".

 Dunbrack was drafted 12th over by the Toronto Argonauts in the 1998 CFL Draft.
 He was released from the Argonauts by departing Head Coach Don Matthews after his first season, but GM Eric Tillman suspected that Matthews had done this so he could sign him to the Edmonton Eskimos, so he subsequently resigned Dunbrack with the Argonauts.

 In week 15 of 2004, Dunbrack suffered a bicep injury against the Saskatchewan Roughriders, ending his season.